Birthdate: November 3rd, 1952

 Call it what you will, whatever they had between the fenders, sure did work.

-It wasn't as if Sack's didn't have a little bit of a competitive advantage.
-His crew chief was Gary Nelson, one of the most innovative crew chiefs in the sport's history, who would eventually ascend to director of NASCAR's Research and Development Center.
-Nelson helped Bobby Allison to the 1983 Winston Cup Championship and the year before that, a win in the Daytona 500.
-Sacks was driving an R&D car in support of the No. 22 Miller Lite Buick driven by Bobby Allison, who was in pursuit of his second Winston Cup Championship.
-Bill Elliott was dominating super speedways in his Coors' Light Ford at the time, and it was reasoned Gardner needed to find something to keep pace with the Melling Racing Thunderbird.
+It wasn’t as if Sacks’ didn’t have a little bit of a competitive advantage.
+His crew chief was Gary Nelson, one of the most innovative crew chiefs in the sport’s history, who would eventually ascend to director of NASCAR’s Research and Development Center.
+Nelson helped Bobby Allison to the 1983 Winston Cup championship and the year before that, a win in the Daytona 500.
+Sacks was driving an R&D car in support of the No. 22 Miller Lite Buick driven by Allison, who was in pursuit of his second Winston Cup championship.
+Elliott was dominating super speedways in his Coors’ Light Ford at the time, and it was reasoned Gardner needed to find something to keep pace with the Melling Racing Thunderbird.

 Elliott dominated the 160 lap event, leading 103 circuits.
 Sacks was one of the few cars who could keep pace with Elliott, however Elliott’s car had developed an issue with the fuel system, and had to make an unscheduled pit stop towards the end of the race.
 Sacks capitalized on Elliott’s misfortunes and held on to win by a whopping 23.5 seconds over Elliott, about a half a lap ahead of him.